-By delving into the Shariah principles, it's imperative to address various issues and intricacies surrounding the collection and distribution processes of zakat.
+It is imperative to take a heed from the above mentioned specific magasid of zakat to address various issues and concerns surrounding the collection and distribution processes of zakat.
 This approach is vital to realize the broader and more specific goals of Shariah within the framework of zakat.
-Understanding and integrating these Maqasid al-Sharī'ah aspects will enable a more comprehensive and effective implementation of zakat, ensuring its socioeconomic impact aligns with the core objectives outlined in Islamic jurisprudence.
+Understanding and integrating the above mentioned aspects will enable a more comprehensive and effective implementation of zakat collection from the existing and potential sources with the change of time, situations and conditions, ensuring its socioeconomic impact aligns with the core objectives outlined in Islamic jurisprudence.

-This paper proposes a comprehensive overhaul of zakat distribution to enhance its impact and efficiency.
+This paper proposes some suggestions for zakat distribution to enhance its impact and efficiency.
 Key recommendations include streamlining the distribution process through regulatory guidelines, empowering individuals and businesses to manage a portion of their zakat, and reallocating funds to address contemporary needs.
-The paper emphasizes the importance of adhering to Shariah principles throughout the process, including the implementation of robust monitoring and auditing mechanisms.
-To maximize the benefits of zakat, the paper suggests exploring innovative approaches such as zakat-based financing and capacity-building programs for recipients.
-Ultimately, the proposed model aims to align zakat distribution with the broader objectives of Islamic law (Maqasid al-Shari'ah) and address the evolving socioeconomic landscape of Muslim communities.
+The paper emphasizes the importance of adhering to Shariah principles and observing the specific magasid related to zakat throughout the process, including the implementation of robust monitoring and auditing mechanisms.
+To maximize the benefits of zakat, the paper suggests exploring innovative approaches of zakat distribution such as introducing zakat-based financing, microfinance and capacity-building programs for the recipients.
+This will contribute to serve zakat distribution to the broader objectives of Islamic law (magasid al-Shariah) and address the evolving socio-economic landscape of the Muslim communities around the globe.